GuilhermeRossato/Sensor-Tracker-App/README.md

 - Views: Templates to be rendered by the server
 - Tests: Unit tests to verify functional behaviour

-The relevant frontend (AngularJS) folder structure are the following:
+The relevant frontend (AngularJS) folder structure is the following:

 - App: The main angularjs folder for the project
 	- Components: Small angular app sections of the project, containing some static resources, controllers and services.